hiraditya/fool/thin-lto.md

 ### ModuleSummaryIndex.cpp
 Collect for each module the list of function it defines (GUID -> Summary).
   - collectDefinedGVSummariesPerModule (iterate over `GlobalValueMap` to populate summary of each GUID)

+### ThinLTOBitcodeWriter.cpp
+  - WriteThinLTOBitcode is a bitcode writing module level pass that calls `writeThinLTOBitcode`
+  - writeThinLTOBitcode (calls `splitAndWriteThinLTOBitcode`)
+  - splitAndWriteThinLTOBitcode (split M into regular and thin LTO parts. calls `promoteTypeIds` `simplifyExternals`.
+Calls `buildModuleSummaryIndex` on the Module as well as on the Merged Module.
+Add ThinLTO flag to the merged module.
+Writes the module as well as merged module as bitcode.)